kbsezginel/IPMOF/README.md

 ### Documents
-To get a better understanding of the functions used in ipmof libraries and/or analyze your results you can go through jupyter notebook files in _~/doc_' directory.
+To get a better understanding of the functions used in ipmof libraries and/or analyze your results you can go through jupyter notebook files in _~/doc/Notebooks_ directory.

+Notebooks list:
+- MOF-5 Example Run (Energymap generation and interpenetration test)
+- Hetero-interpenetration Test (LEHXUT + XAMDUM02)
+- Supercell Generation (LEHXUT + XAMDUM02)
+- [CoRE Database][CORE-ref] Usage

-This directory also contains force field parameters (UFF and DRE) and supplementary information for MOFs in [CoRE database][CORE-ref].
+The _~/doc_ directory also contains force field parameters (UFF and DRE) and supplementary information for MOFs in [CoRE database][CORE-ref].

+Candidate interpenetrated structures are given in _~/doc/Candidates/Structures_.
+More information on these structures and literature references are provided in _/doc/Candidates/CandidatesInformation.xlsx_.

 ### Contact
 For any questions, ideas or feedback please contact me!